 Communication is key: If upon arriving you realise that something is not as expected, go and talk to your coach or the team manager.
 Don't wait!
 They're here to help you.

 What the team will expect from you: -Learn the basic of their language.
 We recommend the free website/app Duolingo (https://www.duolingo.com)

 -Be on time when you have team events, practices and games.
 You will be the first to show up and the last to leave!
 You need to set the example for all players on the team.
 They will all look up to you and see how you carry yourself and follow suit.
 If you show up late for practice or games, they will feel that they can do the same.

--Football will be your #1 priority: you will be paid to do what you love and also experience a different culture.
+-Football will be your #1 priority: you will be paid to do what you love and also experience a different culture but keep in mind that overseas, the game boasts a status somewhere between amateur and semi-professional.
+Only a select few teams possess the resources and organization to offer a truly professional setup.
+This is not to say that there are no teams with impressive sponsorship, resources, professional staffs and media profiles but, before you sign with a team, know what you are getting into.
+Are these guys football players, or are they a group of men who play football as a hobby?
+Chances are you and the other imports will be the only contracted, paid players on your team.
 Everyone else on your team will have a family, school, work, lives outside of football.
-Football is your job so you will be expected to help out as much as possible.
+Thus the degree of commitment—practice attendance, film study, dedication in the weight room—really depends on the culture both of the team and of the country they are playing in.
+Football will be your job so you will be expected to help out as much as possible.
 Many teams do jobs in their cities like security for festivals, building things, and many other things that pay for you to be there.
 When teams need players to help with work, be the first to help out.

 -Coaching: you will probably be expected to coach the junior teams, B teams, etc.